doublestopstudios/winlinkforwarder/README.md

 4. Leave the script running, and maintain an active internet connection.
 5. When the script is no longer needed, simply close the console window.

-Once Winlink receives a message, Winlink Forwarder will detect this message and strip the information to form an email.
-The email will be sent FROM your email address, TO your email address: as if you sent yourself an email.

 NOTE: You must register an "app password" with your email address (as well as enable two-step verification).
+Otherwise, you will get authentication errors.

+IMPORTANT: Due to the way Winlink handles newlines, you must use the character '&&' to denote newlines for the resulting email to contain them.
+The reason for this, is that Winlink's message editor inserts a newline at word wrap, rather than only inserting newlines when the Enter/Return key is pressed.
+Thus, the size of your screen dictates where newlines will be inserted.
+Winlink Forwarder attempts to solve this problem by blanketly removing all newlines and requiring the use of the '&&' token for newlines.
+Simply put, if you want your email to contain newlines, you must use '&&' when typing your message in Winlink.
+This will have the exact same effect as '<br>' in HTML: the characters will automatically be detected and replaced with a newline character.